Allankw-dev/ai-programme-certificate/README.md

 I have successfully completed a comprehensive Artificial Intelligence (AI) course, gaining foundational and practical knowledge in machine learning, data analysis, and intelligent systems development.

-This course strengthened my understanding of how AI systems are built, trained, and deployed to solve real-world problems..
+This course strengthened my understanding of how AI systems are built, trained, and deployed to solve real-world problems.

 🧠 Skills Acquired.